 PATH International Equine Service for Heroes

 Professional Association of Therapeutic Horsemanship (PATH) International offers equine-assisted activities and therapies for veterans through its Equine Services for Heroes programs.
+PATH is just one of the programs where horses help veterans.
 Participants benefit from riding and interacting with horses under the guidance of qualified therapeutic horsemanship professionals.
 Find out more at PathIntl.org.

 Operation Free Ride

 Horses4Heroes of Nevada supports Operation Free Ride, a program that allows veterans and military families to ride for free.
+This is another program where horses are helping veterans.
 Participating facilities have offered everything from a ride in the arena to trail rides to cattle drives.
 Operation Free Ride programs are also held at horse shows and equestrian events including the Pinto World Show, Cheyenne Frontier Days and the Wrangler National Finals Rodeo.
 Find out more at Horses4Heroes.org.

 EAGALA Military Services

 The Equine Assisted Growth and Learning Association (EAGALA), a non-profit association for equine-assisted therapy professionals, provides a model for therapeutic treatments for veterans.
 They promote the use of horses in treatment for PTSD as a more active alternative to traditional talk therapies.
 EAGALA also offers a network of certified programs offering services for veterans.
 Find out more at EAGALA.org.